 ARTiculate Circus Education

 ARTiculate Circus is BNCN’s current pedagogy development strand.
 Under the ARTiculate strand we explore how to develop circus education across our region, with specific focus on artistic thinking in circus education.
 How to train to make circus arts, to use circus as creative tool to make art in addition to equipping students with technical ability.

-This project brings together experienced circus pedagogs from 9 countries in the Baltic Nordic Sea Region to develop methods for artistic thinking in circus training and education.The project bridges practises of contemporary, social and traditional circus training with theatre, dance and contemporary circus practises of pedagogy.
+This project brings together experienced circus pedagogs from 9 countries in the Baltic Nordic Sea Region to develop methods for artistic thinking in circus training and education.

+In 2021 4 day workshops were organised bringing circus teachers together from the 8 countries in our region to develop new methods to facilitate and develop artistic thinking in circus education.
 For ARTiculate 1.0 we will create a publication on the topic of creating increased focus on artistic thinking in circus education which will be published by Cirkus Syd and downloadable here on our website.

-Project Partners: Cirkus Syd (SE), Riga Circus (LV), Sirkunst (NO), Arts Printing House (LT), Nycirkus Öst (SE) Finnish Youth Circus Association (FI), Sirkus Studio Folie (EE), AFUK (DK)
+Project Partners: Cirkus Syd (SE), Riga Circus (LV), Sirkunst (NO), Arts Printing House (LT), Nycirkus Öst (SE) Finnish Youth Circus Association (FI), Sirkus Studio Folie (EE), AFUK (DK).

-The project has been made possible by the support of Nordisk Kulturfond and Nordic Council of Ministers
+The project has been made possible by the support of Nordisk Kulturfond and Nordic Council of Ministers.

-ARTiculate Pedagogy Network - Strategic Meetings in the Baltic Nordic region
+ARTiculate Pedagogy Network - Strategic Meetings in the Baltic Nordic Region

 The ARTiculate Pedagogy Network organises a meetings and learning labs to co-create a strategy for BNCN and partner’s contribution to the development of Circus Education in the Baltic Nordic region for the years 2022-2026.